cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/your-contract.md

 After the contract expiration date, a **15-day grace period** starts.

-- Within the grace period, you still have access to the platform.
+- Within the grace period, you still have access to the organization's data.
 Be sure to [download the data you need](#download-your-organizations-pentest-data) within this time frame.
 - Your remaining [credits](/platform-deep-dive/credits/) expire.
 - You can no longer submit pentests for review or findings for retest.
+- At the same time the grace period starts, the [automated data removal](/platform-deep-dive/organization/automated-data-removal) process starts counting down.

-Once the grace period is over, we revoke access to the platform from all organization users.
+Once the grace period is over, we revoke access to your organization's data.
 If you renew your contract, you'll get full access to the platform and your organization data.

 {{< alert title="Tip" color="primary" >}}
 To renew your contract, reach out to your Customer Success Manager or support@cobalt.io.